alexandremacedo/figaros/web/README.md

   <a href="#license">Licença</a>
 </p>

-# gobarber-web
+# Figaro's web
-Gobarber web interface created with React + Redux + Redux saga + Hooks.
+Figaro's web was built with React + Redux + Redux saga + Hooks.

 ## Pré requisitos